ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.daswetter/README.md

 This adapter reads weather forecast data from DasWetter.com.

+**ATTENTION: At the moment, new registrations at DasWetter are apparently not possible.
+Please do not open any tickets here in the adapter, as we have no influence on the data provider.
+As soon as we have new information, we will publish it here.**

 You need an account on DasWetter.com.
 Register at https://www.daswetter.com/api/#/login The account is for free under certain conditions.